Best HR Software for Small Business in 2026

 Justworks is a Professional Employer Organization (PEO), which is a fundamentally different model from the software-only tools above.
 As a PEO, Justworks becomes the co-employer of record for your staff.
 That means your employees are pooled with thousands of other small-business workers, which unlocks large-group health insurance rates that a 12-person company could never negotiate alone.
 You also offload payroll tax filing, workers' comp, and a meaningful chunk of compliance liability onto Justworks.

 Pricing is transparent and per-employee, which is rare among PEOs.
-The Payroll plan starts around $8 per employee per month, while the full PEO Basic plan runs about $59 per employee per month and Plus (with access to medical, dental, and vision) runs about $109 per employee per month, with per-seat pricing dropping at higher headcounts.
+The Payroll plan starts around $8 per employee per month plus a $50/month base fee, while the full PEO Basic plan runs about $79 per employee per month and Plus (with access to medical, dental, and vision) runs about $124 per employee per month, with per-seat pricing dropping at higher headcounts.
 Unlike traditional PEOs that bury fees in a percentage of payroll, Justworks publishes flat rates, so you can forecast cost cleanly.

 When you need standalone HR vs an HR plus payroll combo